IBM-MIL/MILCarouselCollectionView/README.md

 ```

 <br>
-###Passing Data to the MILCarouselCollectionViewController
+###Passing Data to the MILCarouselCollectionView

-By default, the MILCarouselCollectionViewController expects to handle an array of strings that represent a URL with its built in asychronous image url downloading and caching mechanisms.
+By default, a MILCarouselCollectionViewControler expects to handle an array of strings that represent a URL with its built in asychronous image url downloading and caching mechanisms.
 However, it should be noted that it also supports handling image url strings using the [SDWebImage](https://github.com/rs/SDWebImage) framework.
-In addition, the MILCarouselCollectionViewController can handle an array of strings that represent names of locally stored images in the Xcode project.
+In addition, a MILCarouselCollectionViewController can handle an array of strings that represent names of locally stored images in the Xcode project.

 Chances are when you try to resolve image URL's to images you will get the following warning and you won't be able to download the images: